wix-incubator/angular-tree-control/README.md

 - `treecontrol` : the treeview element.
 - element content : the template to evaluate against each node (and the parent scope of the tree) for the node label.
-- `tree-model` : the tree data on the `$scope`.
+- `tree-model` : [Node|Array[Node]] the tree data on the `$scope`.
 This can be an array of nodes or a single node.
+- `selected-node` : [Node] binding for the selected node in the tree.
+Updating this value updates the selection displayed in the tree.
+Selecting a node in the tree will update this value.
+- `on-selection` : callback called whenever selecting a node in the tree.
+The callback argument is the selected node.
+- `on-node-toggle` : callback called whenever a node expands or collapses in the tree.
+The function arguments are the toggled node and a boolean which is true for expansion, false for collapse.
 - `options` : different options to customize the tree control.
   - `nodeChildren` : the name of the property of each node that holds the node children.
 Defaults to 'children'.
   - `dirSelectable` : are directories (nodes with children) selectable?
 If not, clicking on the dir label will expand and contact the dir.
 Defaults to `true`.